maucejo/elspub/docs/manual.typ

 = Roadmap

-The #package[elsevier-replica] template is still in development and may not be fully compatible with all Elsevier journals.
+The #package[elspub] template is still in development and may not be fully compatible with all Elsevier journals.
 The following features are planned for future releases:
 #v(1em)

 - [ ] Add more journals dictionaries
-#info-alert[If you want to add a journal dictionary, feel free to submit a pull request on the Github repository of the template, (#link-repo("maucejo/elsevier-replica")).]
+#info-alert[If you want to add a journal dictionary, feel free to submit a pull request on the Github repository of the template, (#link-repo("maucejo/elspub")).]

 - [ ] Add more journal-specific styles to the template